 # ./vmware-install.pl -d

 Once the installation is complete reboot the server

 13. Watch the machine reboot from console connection and view the VMware tools startup for errors

 14. Confirm the VMware toolsd is running, use the following commands:

 # ps aux | grep vm

 This should display the running process for VMware Tools "vmtoolsd"

-15. Ensure VmWare Tools are loaded into run level 3.
+15a.
+For Encryption Management Server 3.3.2 and earlier, ensure VmWare Tools are loaded into run level 3:

 After running the command it should display :Vmware-tools 0:off 2:0n 3:on 4:off 6:off

 15b.
 For Encryption Management Server 3.4 and later check that tools is running and set to load at boot